leanprover-community/ProofWidgets4/README.md

 As a hidden feature, you can also make animated widgets using the `AnimatedHtml` component.
 This works particularly well with libraries that ease between different plots, for example Recharts.
 You can see an example of how to do this in the `Plot.lean` demo.

+## Developing ProofWidgets

+**Contributions are welcome!** Check out issues tagged with "good first issue".

+The package consists of widget user interface modules written in TypeScript (under `widget/`), and Lean modules (under `ProofWidgets/`).
+To build ProofWidgets from source, you must have NPM (the [Node.js](https://nodejs.org/en) package manager) installed.
+During a build, we first compile the TypeScript widget code using NPM, and afterwards build all Lean modules.
+Lean modules may use TypeScript compilation outputs.
+The Lakefile handles all of this, so executing `lake build` should suffice to build the entire package.
+In order to build only the TypeScript, run `lake build widgetJsAll`.
+Widgets can also be built in development mode using `lake build widgetJsAllDev`.
+This makes them easier to inspect in developer tools.

+💡 The NPM part of the build process may sometimes fail with missing packages.
+If this happens, run `npm clean-install` in the `widget/` directory and then try `lake build` again.

+We use the `include_str` term elaborator to splice the minified JavaScript produced during the first part of the build (by `tsc` and Rollup) into ProofWidgets Lean modules.
+The minifed JS is stored in `.lake/build/js/`.
+Modifying any TypeScript source will trigger a rebuild, and should correctly propagate the new minified code to where it used in Lean.

+⚠️ Note however that due to Lake issue [#86](https://github.com/leanprover/lake/issues/86), *all* the widget sources are rebuilt whenever any single one changes, which might take a while.

 ## Cite